andy-byers/CalicoDB/README.md

 > Please don't use it for anything serious!
 > I'm open to comments/criticism/pull requests though, as I want to make CalicoDB a useful library eventually!

-> **Note (03/22)**: I've made some pretty big changes internally, and I think I'm content with CalicoDB's design now.
-> I'll be using the `develop` branch to work on tests and fix bugs.
-> -Andy

 CalicoDB is an embedded key-value database written in C++17.
 It exposes a small API that allows storage and retrieval of arbitrary byte sequences.
 CalicoDB runs in a single thread and uses a B<sup>+</sup>-tree backend.